fac-15/whotube/README.md

 * ```clone``` the repo
 * ```npm i```
-* ask us for the keys!:key:
+* ask us for the keys!:key: .
+Put this in a .env file and save at root level.
 * ```npm run dev```
 * go to your on ```http://localhost:5000/```